Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Computational model for the purging process

 \subsection{CFD Simulation of the Purging Process}

+The purging process within the PECVD chamber occurs after plasma deactivation and the completion of deposition.
+During purging, chemical reactions are negligible, and particle transport is assumed to be driven mainly by hydrodynamic drag from the bulk gas flow.
+The low operating pressures and flow rates typical of purging conditions yield Reynolds numbers well within the laminar regime.
+The resulting flow field, characterized by pressure, temperature, and velocity distributions, therefore provides the critical insights necessary to inform particle transport in practice.
 We simulate the purging process within the PECVD chamber using the commercial software ANSYS Fluent 2023 R1, which solves the governing equations for mass, momentum, and energy using the finite volume method.
 The flow is assumed to be laminar, and the energy equation is included to capture the effects of heat transfer.
-When the purging process begins, the Ar mass flow inlet and the pressure outlet boundary conditions change linearly over time, as shown in Figure~\ref{fig:BC_profile}.
+When the purging process begins, the Ar mass flow inlet and the pressure outlet boundary conditions change linearly over time, as shown in Fig.~\ref{fig:BC_profile}.
 These time-dependent variations are implemented using the boundary condition profile in ANSYS Fluent, while the heater surface is maintained at a constant temperature to ensure stable thermal conditions.
 To predict the internal flow field within the chamber depending on variations of the inlet mass flow and the outlet pressure, we conduct FOM simulations across a range of two parameter values, denoted as $\mu_q$ and $\mu_p$.
 These parameters define the scaling of the final inlet mass flow rate and outlet pressure relative to their initial values.
-The final inlet Ar mass flow rate (see Figure~\ref{fig:BC_profile}) is given by $Q_f = \mu_q Q_0$, and the final outlet pressure by $P_f = \mu_p P_0$, where $Q_0$ and $P_0$ are the initial inlet Ar mass flow rate and outlet pressure, respectively.
-Figure~\ref{fig:FOM_results_initial} shows the initial flow field in the PECVD chamber.
+The final inlet Ar mass flow rate (see Fig.~\ref{fig:BC_profile}) is given by $Q_f = \mu_q Q_0$, and the final outlet pressure by $P_f = \mu_p P_0$, where $Q_0$ and $P_0$ are the initial inlet Ar mass flow rate and outlet pressure, respectively.
+Fig.~\ref{fig:FOM_results_initial} shows the initial flow field in the PECVD chamber.
 When the purging process begins, steady airflow is formed, with the Ar gas entering through the upper inlet and exiting through the bottom exhaust.